Powder for Oily Skin – Top 3 Oil-Control Face Powders that Stay Matte

 #1) Mattify Cosmetics ULTRA Powder for Oily Skin

-A super-oil absorbent Mattify Ultra face powder that can be used as a primer before applying your makeup, and also as a setting powder after foundation.
+A super oil-absorbent face powder for oily skin that can be used as a primer before applying your makeup, and also as a setting powder after foundation.
 This comes in a round sifter container, which is small enough to fit in your purse.
 The powder is clear, so you can use for touch-ups to absorb oil, without altering the color of your foundation.
 It's the best choice for those with very oily skin, because it stays looking matte for hours.
 When you do reapply, it doesn't look heavy and thick, it just gives off a fresh airbrushed look that makes pores disappear.

 Mattify ULTRA Powder for Oily Skin